Gallium-68 Dotatate PET/CT scan

 Where can you get a Gallium-68 scan?

 The Gallium-68 scan is not offered at every cancer center.
-Northern California CarciNET Community, a NET patient support and advocacy group, offers a searchable database to help patients find centers.
+Northern California (NorCal) CarciNET Community, a NET patient support and advocacy group, offers a searchable database to help patients find centers.

 Roswell Park began offering the Gallium-68 PET scan in 2017.
 According to Dr. Iyer, Roswell Park has not had any access issues.
 “We don’t have a waiting list or any delays for Ga-68 PET scans or PRRT,” she says.